phuse-org/CTDasRDF/doc/HandsOnCreateTriplesFromOWL.md

 ### Visualize first instances

 Now we have loaded all information available from the selected ontology parts into our graph database.
-We can visualize this again through the above described process: delete data, add data, visualize via R. The following graphic displays the content:
+We can visualize this again through the above described process: delete data, add data, visualize via R.

+The following graphic displays the content (r/vis/vis_stardog_dbs.R - section "create content graph for CTDasRDFSMS"):

 ![Figure: Instances](./images/hands_on_triples_03.png)